Struggling with dressing for in-between weather? These spring outfit ideas are perfect for 16-20 degrees

-Spring outfit ideas - all the inspiration you need for the season ahead
+Spring outfit ideas - all the inspiration you need for 16-20 degree weather

 1. Printed midi dress

-To kick-start, those spring outfit ideas, switch out jumper dresses for the best midi dresses, preferably in a sunshine-welcoming bright print.
-The mercury hasn’t quite risen to summer-worthy temperatures just yet, so to avoid chilliness we recommend opting for a long-sleeved style.
-If you did want to get a little early mileage out of your holiday dresses though, you could always layer your best white t-shirt beneath strappy styles, or add a sweater or cardigan, ideal for what to wear over a dress
+To kick-start those spring outfit ideas, switch out jumper dresses for the best midi dresses, preferably in a sunshine-welcoming bright print or colour.
+The mercury hasn’t quite risen to summer-worthy temperatures just yet, so to avoid chilliness, we recommend opting for a long-sleeved style.
+If you did want to get a little early mileage out of high-summer dresses, you could always layer your best white t-shirt, or a very slim knit beneath strappy styles, or add a sweater, shacket (shirt-jacket) or cardigan, ideal for what to wear over a dress.

-To match the easy-breezy feeling of lighter evenings and warmer days, make sure to opt for one of the best dresses with a little swish to it, rather than anything form-fitting.
-This will give you more freedom when it comes to footwear too, stick to your best winter boots for the early days of spring, graduating to your best white trainers and then to your best sandals as the weather catches up.
+To match the easy-breezy feeling of lighter evenings and warmer days, opt for one of the best dresses with a little swish to it, rather than anything overly form-fitting.
+This will give you more freedom when it comes to footwear too, stick to your best winter boots for the early days of spring (think just hitting 16 degrees or even a little below), graduating to trainers and then sandals as the weather catches up.

 Fashion editor’s picks…